dele1972/docnt-ngpm/README.md

 * MySQL decided that UTF-8 can only hold 3 bytes per character (as it's defined as an alias of utf8mb3)
 * MySQL 5.5.3 introduced utf8mb4 - 4-byte utf8 encoding
 * see: https://www.eversql.com/mysql-utf8-vs-utf8mb4-whats-the-difference-between-utf8-and-utf8mb4/

+<a name="services_phpmyadmin"></a>

+### Optional Service: phpMyAdmin

+Decomment the `phpmyadmin` section of the `docker-compose.yml` file to use phpMyAdmin.
+By this configuration phpMyAdmin will base on the `mysql` Service and manage a maria DB.
+Currently the `apache` Variant will be used.
+That means everything needed to work will be included (an Apache Web-Server and PHP Instance).
+Because of that you are able to comment all other Services except `mysql` and `phpmyadmin` to get only a mysql Server with a phpMyAdmin Administration panel.

 ---
 <a name="see-also"></a>